fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE: WEEK IN REVIEW' text="
-For this week, write ~600 words on what you learned or thought was most significant about industrializing farms.
+For this week, write ~600--800  words on what you learned or thought was most significant about industrializing farms.
 Submit on the discussion board on Learn as usual.
+The best essays will draw the various readings for the week together (and just talking about one of the two for Wednesday is fine)
 "%}